• Athletics

 Employment and Unionization Efforts

-The Dartmouth College men’s basketball team successfully voted to unionize on March 5, 2024.
+The Dartmouth College men’s basketball team successfully voted to unionize in March 2024.
 This is the first college sports team to form a union, although an appeal has already been filed with the National Labor Relations Board (NLRB).

 In another NLRB claim, several athletic teams at the University of Southern California allege they’re misclassified as student-athletes rather than employees.